Crash Count for District 33

 Restler co-sponsors bill banning moving billboards, boosting street safety.

-Council members push to ban moving billboards.
-These rolling ads distract drivers and endanger people on foot and bike.
+Council aims to ban moving billboards.
+These rolling ads distract drivers.
 The bill locks in an existing rule.
-It aims to keep city streets clearer and safer for all.
+Streets need fewer distractions.
+Safety for walkers and riders comes first.

 Int 0504-2024